 Treatment of public care costs

 In the UK, the Guidelines state that the "public health and long-term care position" is taken, while in Japan, the public health care position is used as the basis for the analysis.
-The Japanese government has stated in the analytical guideline that the public health care position is the basis for the Japanese government's decision.
+The Japanese government has stated in the analytical guideline that the public health care position is the basis of the Japanese government's position.

-The second edition of the analytical guidelines, which was approved by the Chuikyo General Assembly in February 2019, states that the treatment of public long-term care costs is not included in the basic analysis, but in additional analysis, public long-term care costs estimated based on domestic findings may be included.
+The second edition of the Analytical Guidelines, which was approved by the Chuikyo Assembly in February 2019, states that the treatment of public long-term care costs is not included in the basic analysis, but in additional analysis, public long-term care costs estimated based on domestic findings may be included.
 Although not used for price adjustment, it was positioned to be used as a reference for future mechanisms through publication of analysis results and accumulation of case studies*11.

 Treatment of productivity loss